-To provide accommodations under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, and the ADAAA, Disability Resources recommends that students discuss their individual situation and provide a history of the impact of the disorder and accommodations.
+To receive accommodations under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, and the ADAAA, it is recommended that students discuss their individual situation with Disability Resources.

-Depending on each situation, some students will be asked to provide additional information, such as a supplemental report of their disability.
+To receive accommodations, students will also need to provide a complete history of the impact of their disorder and any requested accommodations to disability resources staff.
+Depending on each situation, students may be asked to provide additional information, such as a supplemental report of their disability.

-The report must come from a professional who is qualified to make a diagnosis, to discuss the impact of the disorder, and to recommend appropriate accommodations.
+This report must come from a professional who is qualified to make a diagnosis (e.g., a cardiologist for a heart issue, a psychologist or psychiatrist for a mental health disability) discussing the impact of the disorder, providing supportive date, and recommend appropriate accommodations.
 The professional must not be a relative.
+Please see criteria under Elements of Expected Documentation.

 The report must be current so that a determination of appropriate and reasonable accommodation may be made.

-- For new students with a learning disability, AD(H)D or Autism Spectrum Disorder, a Psychological Educational Evaluation completed within three years prior to matriculation at Oberlin is considered current.
+For new students with a learning disability, AD(H)D, or Autism Spectrum Disorder, a Psychological Educational Evaluation using adult scales completed within three years prior to matriculation at Oberlin is considered current.

 In general, conditions that fluctuate require more frequent documentation than conditions that are static.
 Updated documentation may be requested while a student is enrolled at Oberlin if the student’s needs should change and additional information is necessary to make a determination of appropriate and reasonable accommodation.